kubenetworks/kubenetworks.github.io/docs/commands/6_kubevpn_sync.md

 Sync local dir to remote pod dir. format: LOCAL_DIR:REMOTE_DIR, eg: ~/code:/app/code

 --target-image='':
-Clone container use this image to startup container, if not special, use origin image
+Sync container use this image to startup container, if not special, use origin image

 --transfer-image=false:
 transfer image to remote registry, it will transfer image docker.io/naison/kubevpn:v2.2.17 to flags `--image`